 The variety of choices for rich functionality makes learners happy!
 After all, we remain just consumers of the learning industry.
 New fancy features can make the learning process easier indeed.
 Until you bump into the issues of compatibility, computing power, and mobility of your learning devices.

 As an example, which of the following would you prefer?

 - Being attached to one single PC or laptop because it already has all the required software pre-installed?

 - Having one single interface to all necessary applications, accessible from any device without a need to download any drivers at all?

-It works very different to other standalone applications.
-Each standalone application installed on a learner's device demands access to its resources.
-Apps want their own RAM allocation, storage space, CPU load, access to screen, camera, microphone and speakers, input controls and network interface.
+It works very differently compared to other standalone applications.
+Each standalone application installed on a learner’s device demands access to its resources.
+Apps want their own RAM allocation, storage space, CPU load, access to screen, camera, microphone and speakers, input controls, and network interface.
 The more client apps you have running at the same time, the more conflicts they might create.